-If you’re chomping at the bit to get ready for cyclocross, or you’re in the middle of a mountain or road season, this week’s tip is simple but incredibly effective.
+If you’re chomping at the bit to get ready for cyclocross, or even you’re in the middle of a mountain or road season and tired of losing your stuff, this week’s tip is simple but incredibly effective.

-Between the weather and course variability, heading to a cyclocross race usually involves schlepping and keeping track of a lot of clothing and gear in general.
-This week’s Mechanical Mondays feature falls under the low-tech banner, but it’s one that could pay off with better gear management and perhaps a faster pit exchange.
+Between the weather and course variability we often face, heading to a cyclocross race usually involves schlepping and keeping track of a lot of clothing and gear in general.
+This week’s Mechanical Mondays feature is a favorite and falls under the low-tech banner, but it’s one that could pay off with better gear management and perhaps a faster pit exchange.
+So get tagging.

 by Dave Drumm